SCCAD-LAB/SCCAD-3nm-PDK/README.md

 ---

-Please select the PDK for your EDA tool.
+Our PDK works with the following EDA tools:

 | **Synopsys Users** | **Cadence Users** |